 The Government has announced a two-week delay in the return to school for most pupils in England.

-The Education Secretary has announced that the majority of secondary school children in England will have an extended Christmas holiday, with only vulnerable children and those of key workers returning next week for face-to-face education.
+The Education Secretary has announced that the majority of secondary school children in England will have an extended Christmas holiday, with start of term delayed, with only vulnerable children and those of key workers returning next week for face-to-face education.

 Young people doing A Levels and GCSEs will have remote teaching for the first week of term to allow for testing and will return in the week of 11th.
 Other pupils will return in the week of 18th January to give schools the time to implement mass testing of pupils, supported by army advisers.